chrishuan9/deluge-extractor/README.md

 # deluge-extractor
-Plugin for the [deluge](http://deluge-torrent.org/) torrent client that extracts compressed files upon torrent completion.
+Plugin for the [deluge](http://deluge-torrent.org/) *V2* torrent client that extracts compressed files upon torrent completion.

+This is a modified version of the "Extractor" plugin, with the added option to extract in place.

+This is updated to work on Deluge V2.
+I'm not sure if it'll work with V1 versions...you tell me.
+I think it should.0

 * Target folder for extracting the torrent can be specified
 * A sub folder (name of torrent) can be created within the target folder